 Article 356 of the Constitution of India gives power to the President if certain conditions are not satisfied by the state government

-- If a state is unable to elect a leader as its Chief Minister within the time prescribed by the Governor.
+- If a state is unable to find a leader who can be appointed as its Chief Minister within the time prescribed by the Governor.

 - If the state's coalition government fails, with the Chief Minister not having Majority support to rule.